ngiangre/ngiangre.github.io/CV/Nicholas_Giangreco_CV.md

         + Promote public discourse on a wide range of topics such as AI & Society, AI & Healthcare, and economic impact by AI.
         + Facilitate group engagement, AI study groups, and group organization.
         + Consultant on data science and education projects and initiatives.
+- University of Rochester Alumni Undergraduate Interviewer
+    + Assess potential and suitability for undergraduate college
+    + Interviewer at large and small event settings

 MENTORING, TUTORING, and WRITING
 ----------